owid/etl/docs/architecture/metadata/metadata_chatgpt_update.md

 # Meta Update Tool

-This tool, accessible via the command `etlcli meta-up`, is designed to update metadata files using OpenAI's GPT model.
+This tool, accessible via the command `etlcli metadata upgrader`, is designed to update metadata files using OpenAI's GPT model.
 It currently supports two types of metadata files: 'snapshot' and 'grapher'.

 For 'grapher' metadata files, the tool completes the `description_from_producer`, `description_key`, and `description_short` fields, thereby enriching the metadata with more detailed information.